trinhvanduong/tz_portfolio_plus-developer/README.md

 *** Changelog ***

+09/08/2018 - 2.0.3

+	- Update style for message box of free version at file style-j4.css in back-end.

 27/07/2018 - 2.0.0

 	- Added file style-j4.css in back-end (modified style.css file to change styles for comparetible with Joomla 4).